 My most recent form of community service includes serving as Director of the Alliance Community Psychotherapy Clinic, which is a clinic that offers low fee, psychoanalytically-based psychotherapy for community members in the greater Seattle area.

-I have also lectured on the developmental and neurological impact of severe trauma and neglect on children, and presented a coauthored paper on infant observation at the 2015 International Psychoanalytical Association annual congress.
+I have also lectured on the developmental and neurological impact of severe trauma and neglect on children, and most recently presented a coauthored paper on infant observation at the 2015 International Psychoanalytical Association annual congress.